jbcodeforce/aws-messaging-samples/docs/req-reply-jms.md

     docker push toECR_repository
     ```

-1. If not already done, use CDK to deploy VPC, Brokers
+1. If not already done, use CDK to deploy VPC, Brokers using [the instructions here](./activemq-cdk.md/#common-stack).
-1. Optional create a Cloud9 environment in the public subnet
+1. Deploy Active MQ in [active/standby architecture](./activemq-cdk.md/#active-mq-activestandby)
 1. Use CDK to deploy the two apps on ECS Fargate.

-    ```sh
-    cd infra
-    cdk deploy
-    ```